Traveller uncertainty and ‘panic’ over which summer flights will be cancelled

 “To make those decisions as quickly as possible helps everybody,” he said.

-The department for transport said it welcomed the move to trim flight schedules to make them more “deliverable.”
+The Department for Transport said it welcomed the move to trim flight schedules to make them more “deliverable”.

 A spokesperson said: “We encourage the sector to continue to work together to solve issues so that holidaymakers can take their well-deserved breaks with confidence.”